 • how fragmented and disturbed is this species' habitat?

 • what other threats are impacting the species' health?

 Like going to a doctor for a checkup, this information lets us know whether our natural area has a clean bill of health or whether some form of intervention is required.

 Once we have identified and assessed the species and habitats we want to conserve, we come up with specific strategies to conserve or restore their health over a five-year period.

 Habitat conservation can happen through:

-Campbell River Estuary, British Columbia (Photo by Tim Ennis/NCC)
+Campbell River Estuary, BC (Photo by Tim Ennis/NCC)

 • conservation agreements

 Other strategies to decrease the impact of threats and improve the health of a habitat or species often include strategies such as:

 • restoring degraded habitats